 - “What origami class will teach me to fold my wife’s underwear?”

 I Am an Islander is a funny and heartfelt stockpile of standup, sketches, and rants, banked up to defend your good humour against everything that might erode it.

 Raised on PEI, Patrick Ledwell draws on his experiences growing up in an Island family and the funny trials of staying true to his roots.
 Patrick’s smart, quick-witted comedy has brought him national recognition with multiple appearances on CBC Radio’s The Debaters.
 His comic monologues have been a regular national CBC Radio feature.
 Patrick has also co-created several original stage shows, including the hit Charlottetown Festival production, “Come All Ye.”

-He lives in Charlottetown PEI with his wife Tara.
+He lives outside Charlottetown PEI with his wife Tara and his son Nathaniel.